 In Funder's opinion a print newspaper should be headed by a leading article in the same way that the state required a leader and the editorial team an editor in chief.
 For this reason, the editorial was always printed on the front page in the Reichspost, followed by the day's political, local, ecclesiastical, cultural, and financial news and opinion pieces, as well as by the classified section at the back.
 Although this genre of journalistic text, which critically comments on an aspect of current affairs in the name of the newspaper or periodical, can be traced back to the early eighteenth century, the term "leading article" or "editorial" only emerged in the early nineteenth century.

 Typically, therefore, the leading article can be found on the front page and comments on the item in the newspaper that the editorial team considers most important.
-In its leading position it is also intended to be an introduction to the subsequent articles and texts.
-As is shown by "Undesirable Visit," the leading article does not perform this leadership task in terms of content alone.
+In its leading position it is intended to guide both the subsequent articles and the reading process.
+As is shown by "Undesirable Visit," the editorial does not perform this leadership task in terms of content alone.
 More than just telling the readers what they should think, the leading article demonstrates how to think.
 It starts with a particular occasion or event, a current news item, approaches it from different angles, and ultimately takes up a specific position.
 Every day this process—from facts to argumentation to interpretation—demonstrates how a judgment is formed.
-Whereas the essays of the London-based magazines in the early eighteenth century—such as in Daniel Defoe's Review or Jonathan Swift's Examiner—were often playful attempts to approach a matter subjectively,
+Whereas the essays of the London-based magazines in the early eighteenth century—such as in Daniel Defoe's Review or Jonathan Swift's Examiner—were often individual attempts to approach a matter subjectively,